Below are some scans from an old album showing some of the issues that present themselves when restoring old photos.

 “Family in the doorway”, is an example of where the scanning light reflects on the silver within the print and glares back as a bluish tint, upper left.
 (The silver was used in the chemicals to develop the photos).
 Isolation of the blue within editing software can go some way to removing the cast and once the foreground is balanced with the background then this could make a nice family photo once again.

 I have taken a small portion from the larger scan to show just how detailed they can be.
-You can see how bad this chaps teeth were, which is a testament to the quality and methods used by some of the photographers back in the 1930s.
+You can see how bad these chaps teeth were, which is a testament to the quality and methods used by some of the photographers back in the 1930s.

 Photos such as this can produce huge enlargements and a satisfying restoration normally results.
 These are my favourite kind of restorations and the more I look into them the more details I see.
-I restored a old naval photo of the 80 odd strong crew on board the ship Nasturtium and it wasn’t until the image was scanned in and cleaned up did I notice the ships mascot, a dog in the arm of one of the crew.
+I restored an old naval photo of the 80 odd strong crew on board the ship Nasturtium and it wasn’t until the image was scanned in and cleaned up did I notice the ships mascot, a dog in the arm of one of the crew.

 Thanks for reading.